hussein46/hussein46.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 My name is Hussein Merza.
 I'm an Electrical Engineering graduate from the university of Windsor.
 I'm currently working as a hardware engineer at Tersano.
-I have experience in project management, digital and analog circuit design, object oriented programming, web design, embedded systems, robotics, chatbots/bots, maintenance coordination, networking, and IoT.
 For any questions or inquiries, please contact me via email or LinkedIn.